brendanlong/cookbook/src/chili.md

 # Chili

 Brendan created this by trial and error, with quite a few pots of chili being made.
-Cole rarely eat chili anymore.
+Cole ate so much of this that he rarely eats chili anymore.

 ## Ingredients